 Phil was born in 1982 and grew up in a bilingual home.
-He is the second of three brothers and currently resides with his wife in Sherbrooke, Quebec.
+He is the second of three brothers and currently resides in the Greater Montreal Area, in the Province of Quebec.

 Phil had a happy childhood in Montreal.
 His hard working parents gave him and his brothers everything they could and taught them the importance of perseverance.

 Unfortunately, challenges came early on as Phil was bullied in high school.
 But he never gave up, believing the ordeal would one day be over and that a silver lining would eventually manifest itself.
-It did, and through it he learned how one person can have a life-changing effect on someone else’s life.
+It did, and through this beacon of light he learned how one person can have a life-changing effect on someone else’s life.

 Phil began speaking about his fight with cancer in 2009.
-In 2012, he officially launched his second conference, written more specifically for teenagers, about Bullying.
+In 2012, he officially launched his second talk, written more specifically for teenagers, about Bullying.